-1. Changes to the study abroad website to help students search and compare programs more efficiently and get inspired by other students.
+1. Enhance the Study Abroad Website to help students search and compare current programs more efficiently, and get inspired by other students along the way.

 2. A search tool that lets students search for programs based on factors that are important to them, and connect with program alumni.